Introduction to pranayama

 A daily pranayama practice can have several benefits, including increasing mindfulness, promoting relaxation, and improving the function of the respiratory muscles and organs.

-Megan does belly breathing in Goudies lane, KW
+Megan does belly breathing in Goudies Lane, KW

 Why breath matters